 The future of stem cell therapy

-This lesson focuses on the future of stem cell therapies by exploring how scientists around the world are engaging in promising clinical trials to extend the potential of stem cells.
+This lesson focuses on the future of stem cell therapies by exploring how scientists around the world are engaged in promising clinical trials to extend the potential of stem cells.

-It is likely that scientists are only at the tip of the iceberg in terms of developing new treatments for diseases using stem cells.
+Scientists are likely only at the tip of the iceberg in terms of developing new treatments for diseases using stem cells.